 A colleague tells her children daily, “Do one thing today that scares you.”

 She does it not because she’s an irresponsible mother, but because she wants them either to try something, fail, and realise it isn’t the end of the world; or try something, succeed, and experience the feelings of pride and success in overcoming a fear.

 “To open yourself to the unknown means cutting the ground from under your familiar actions and habits” writes Deepak Chopra .

 Fear is often the emotion that holds us all back.
 Fear, and its ugly sisters anxiety and guilt, are useless emotions in an entrepreneurial context.
 How often to you stop to consider the only thing getting in your way is yourself.

-I recently went scuba diving at the Barrier Reef.
+I went scuba diving at the Barrier Reef some time back.
 For a girl who thinks sharks could even be living in back yard swimming pools, it was an amazing discovery for me to do something way outside my comfort zone.